 - Glucose– Glucose is a simple sugar used to treat diabetic or hypoglycemic patients during a blood sugar-related emergency.

 In addition to the seven kitted drugs, members should also be prepared with a portable oxygen setup capable of delivering positive pressure ventilation.
-The HealthFirst Medical Advisory Board, including Dr. Malamed, recommends the addition of a seventh drug, naloxone (often sold under the brand name NARCAN®) as a result of the opioid crisis.
+The HealthFirst Medical Advisory Board, including Dr. Malamed, recommends the addition of an eighth drug, naloxone (often sold under the brand name NARCAN®) as a result of the opioid crisis.

 HealthFirst Emergency Medical Kits for All Dental Offices